Piranha Bytes

 Piranha Bytes GmbH was a German video game developer based in Essen.
-It was best known for their Gothic and Risen series of role-playing video games.
+It was best known for its Gothic and Risen series of role-playing video games.

 Piranha Bytes was founded in Bochum in 1997 and bought by Phenomedia in 1999.
 When Phenomedia filed for insolvency in May 2002, the Piranha Bytes management bought out the studio.
 THQ Nordic, as part of Embracer Group, then acquired the company in May 2019.

 Piranha Bytes was reported to be in the process of closing since December 2023.
-It was closed sometime in June 2024 due to Embracer Group failing to find a new owner for the company, according to a former employee; the company declined to make a public statement on their closure.
+It was closed sometime in June 2024 due to Embracer Group failing to find a new owner for the company, according to a former employee; the company declined to make a public statement on its closure.

 History

 Alex Brüggemann, Mike Hoge, Stefan Nyul and Tom Putzki founded Piranha Bytes in Bochum in 1997, incorporating it as Piranha Bytes Software GmbH.
 In 1999, the company became a wholly owned subsidiary of the German publisher Phenomedia.
 Piranha Bytes' first game, Gothic, was released in 2001.
 Shortly thereafter, Brüggemann left the company to work on smaller game projects, eventually designing The Settlers: Rise of an Empire.
 He died on 19 January 2013 after suffering from cancer for three years.

 Following a financial scandal at Phenomedia, the parent company filed for insolvency in May 2002.
 Piranha Bytes' management performed a management buyout, concluded in September that year, and transferred the studio's trademarks and intellectual property, including the rights to the Gothic series, to Pluto 13 GmbH, a new entity that assumed "Piranha Bytes" as its trading name.
 Only one of the four original founders remained with the new incorporation.
 In March 2004, Piranha Bytes was among the founders of GAME Bundesverband der deutschen Games-Branche.

 On 22 May 2019, THQ Nordic, as part of Embracer Group, announced that it had acquired the studio to undisclosed terms.
 At the time, Piranha Bytes had 31 employees in its Essen offices.
 Through the acquisition, the company was reincorporated as Piranha Bytes GmbH.
 By April 2021, with 33 employees, Piranha Bytes was among the forty largest video game companies in Germany.